- Download and/or print our handy vocal EQ cheat sheet.

 - Adopt a proper mindset of how to approach EQ in regards to mixdowns.

-Before we jump into the vocal EQ chart, let’s go over a few basic principles.
+Before we jump into the vocal EQ chart below, let’s discuss some basic principles.

 Hang out with producers long enough and you’ll likely hear the words ‘carve’ or ‘sculpt’ being used in conjunction with EQ.
 That’s because they are the perfect analogy to describe one of the primary functions: tonal shaping.

-In sound design and music production, an EQ gives you the ability to cut or boost frequencies to achieve the desired tonal balance.
+In sound design and music production, an EQ allows you to cut or boost frequencies to achieve the desired tonal balance.
 Typically this will be done with software (or a ”plugin”) in a producer’s DAW, many of these not only sound great but are completely free.

 If you’ve ever recorded a vocal in a space where environmental sounds are bleeding into the microphone and re-recording is not an option, an EQ could be your saving grace.